yaseen157/Thin-aerofoil-theory/README.md

 ## Windows Uninstallation Instructions
 > Using information from:<br>
 > https://pip.pypa.io/en/stable/cli/pip_uninstall/<br>
-1. Open a command prompt in the environment linelaunchsim is installed in.<br>
+1. Open a command prompt in the environment thinaerofoils is installed in.<br>
 2. Type the following into the command prompt cmd > `py -m pip uninstall thinaerofoils-yaseen157`<br>